T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 Part 2 Web and mobile.md

 ### APISEC University
 {{< figure src=/images/training-blogpost/apisec_university_logo.jpeg  align=center >}}
-Training provider focusing purely on API Security, instructed by Corey J. Ball (know author of [Hacking API's](https://nostarch.com/hacking-apis)) Offering multiple free API security courses on their website.
+Training provider focusing purely on API Security, instructed by Corey J. Ball (known author of [*Hacking API's*](https://nostarch.com/hacking-apis)) .
+They offer multiple free API security courses on their website.

 #### [API Security (ASCP)](https://www.apisecuniversity.com/courses/api-penetration-testing)
 The API penetration testing course providing hands-on training, focusing on techniques to identify and address API specific vulnerabilities.
 The exam consists of 2 API-driven applications which have to be exploited and reported.